2021 Education Degree Guide

 Education Degrees Remain Stable

-The United States has 1,363 different schools where you can get a degree in education.
-This year's Best Colleges for Education ranking compares 413 of them to identify the best overall programs in the country.
+There are 1,885 schools offering degrees in education in the United States.
+This year's Best Colleges for Education ranking compares 622 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of education programs later in this article.

 Requirements for Getting a Degree in Education